fuse-compound/Fuse.Firebase/docs/auth.md

-# Firebase API
+# Firebase Auth API

 As a community we will fill this out but for now it's just the Authentication module.

-We are trying to keep things as seperate as possible so we
+We are trying to keep things as separate as possible so we

 ## Project - Firebase